homemadearcade/zero/NOTES.md

 Object Instance
 Player
 Collision Grid

-OLD DISCUSSION TOPICS

-ARCADE VS MATTER
-  - Matter can do rotational collisions.
-Shit gets hit and spins around and stuff
-  - Arcade can NOT rotate
-  - Arcade can check easily where a collision occured - upleftrightdown
-  - Static objects in matter can only move position, not via velocity or thrust or force
-  - Arcade has immovable vs pushable.
-These are two different concepts

-  Have to decide what to do... would suck to have to do two interfaces for everything.
-Unless we limited it to just what Arcade Physics can do...What can arcade physics do that matter physics toggle that matter physics cant?

-  Does having 'path system' do anything?
-Does that resolve movement?

-  What sort of games will come out of Matter JS, what sort of games will come out of Arcade?
-What are the real design strengths?
-  What sort of gameplays?
-What sort of stories, What sort of world is this?

-  POSSIBLE MATTER ADDITIONS

-  Set Initial Velocity
-  Rope
-  'shoot'
-  Create Force ( like a bomb type thing )

 ---

 Default Class, Default Object get placed onto all classes and instance objects when loading the game model